Hierarchical Message-Passing Graph Neural Networks: Problem Statement

-\textbf{Problem definition.} Given an attributed graph $G=(V,E,X)$ and a pre-defined embedding dimension $d$, the goal is to learn a mapping function $f:\!
-G \to H$, where $H \in \mathbb{R}^{d}$ and each row $h_{i}\in H$ corresponds to the node $v_i$'s embedding so that both graph topology $G$ and node attributes $X$ in the structural neighbourhood of $v_i$ can be preserved as much as possible.
-The effectiveness of this mapping $f$ is evaluated by applying $H$ to different tasks, including node classification, link prediction, and community detection.
+\textbf{Problem definition.} Given a graph $\mathcal{G}$ and a pre-defined representation dimension $d$, the goal is to learn a mapping function $f:\! \mathcal{G} \to \mathbf{Z}$, where $\mathbf{Z} \in \mathbb{R}^{n \times d}$ and each row $\mathbf{z}_{i}\in \mathbf{Z}$ corresponds to the node $v_i$'s representation.
+The effectiveness of $f$ is evaluated by applying $\mathbf{Z}$ to different tasks, including node classification, link prediction, and community detection.
 Table~\ref{table:summary_notations} lists the mathematical notation used in the paper.